Lessons Learned from Backup Failures

 The old adage goes that you learn more from your failures than your success.
 But it’s a painful education.

-Kevin Johnson, NFINIT VP of Product Strategy, has a treasure trove of lessons learned from others’ backup disasters.
-Small-and-medium sized businesses highlighted here implemented backup plans that for the most part, were sound, until something went disastrously wrong.
+Kevin Johnson, NFINIT VP of Product, has a treasure trove of lessons learned from others’ failures.
+Small-and-medium sized businesses highlighted here implemented backups that for the most part, were sound, until something went unexpectedly wrong.

 On-Premise Backup Plan is All Wet